metareflection/webyrd-blog/_posts/2025-02-07-starting-a-blog.md

 So, last night I decided I should just start a blog, and treat the writing of this blog no differently than the public speaking or the kiloTube Challenge.
 Think, write, edit, post, repeat, *quickly*, and just don't stop.
 By *finishing* and sharing what I write, and by getting feedback, I think I'll have a much better chance of finishing books.
 Maybe a book will come out of many blog posts.
 And maybe I'll really enjoy writing shorter pieces.
 The first and second editions of *The Reasoned Schemer* took 18 months and 13 years to complete, respectively.
 While I learned a lot from those experiences, I think I have plenty more to learn by completing writings that take minutes, hours, days rather than months and years.

+Thank you to Nada Amin for helping me set up this blog.

 Will